Clarifai/docs/docs/clarifai-basics/quick-start/your-first-custom-model.md

 Go to your apps listing page, where you'll find a default "my-first-application" already created.

-If you click on the application, you'll be redirected to its individual page, where you can upload inputs to it.
+If you click on the application, you'll be redirected to its individual page, where you can upload inputs.

 ![my first app](/img/click_my_first_app.png)